This post may contain affiliate links.

 Shop bought stuff just can’t come close to making this at home with just a few simple ingredients.
 It’s far crunchier, tastier and you know exactly what’s gone into it.

-Perfect for a barbecue side or to add to mains like Slow Cooked Pulled Pork or BBQ Pulled Chicken, it’s also great to have in for a tasty addition to salads or sandwiches.
+Perfect for a barbecue side or to add to mains like Slow Cooked Pulled Pork, BBQ Pulled Chicken or Chicken Goujons, it’s also great to have in for a tasty addition to salads or sandwiches.

 Why you’ll love this Homemade Coleslaw recipe